EdenLabs/rusting_bitmaps/README.md

 Rusting Bitmaps is a native Rust port of [Roaring Bitmaps](https://roaringbitmap.org/)

 # Supported Platforms
- - x86_64 with optional simd acceleration if built with the following targets
+ - x86_64 with optional simd support for the following instruction sets
    - SSE4.2
    - AVX2